 With approximately 10 million social enterprises globally generating around $2 trillion annually and creating nearly 200 million jobs, the potential for young green and social entrepreneurs to reshape the economy is immense.
 These young visionaries are uniquely positioned to tackle challenges like climate change and social inequality, often bringing innovative solutions that reflect their values and community needs.
 However, they face significant barriers, including limited access to funding, market penetration challenges due to consumer loyalty to established brands, and complex regulatory frameworks that can impede growth.

-To foster a vibrant ecosystem where young green and social entrepreneurs can thrive and contribute to sustainable development, immediate action is needed to dismantle systemic barriers.
+To foster a vibrant ecosystem to empower young green and social entrepreneurs to thrive and contribute to sustainable development, immediate action is needed to dismantle systemic barriers.
 YBI and Development Solutions call for governments, financial institutions, and development agencies to:

 Read our full policy paper ‘Incentivizing and supporting green and social business models among young entrepreneurs to advance the Sustainable Development Goals’ here.